 The purpose of Campus Ministry is both creative and supportive.
 It is creative in that it initiates innovative programs and projects which promote among the college community an informed spirit of Christian freedom, formation, and choice in their spiritual, intellectual, and social lives.
 Campus Ministry is supportive in that it lends encouragement and assistance to already tried and proven undertakings and fully supports the compelling focus of the college.
-A student advisory board, consisting of student coordinators of liturgical, peace and justice, and retreat activities, works closely with the staff of Campus Ministry.
+A student board, consisting of coordinators of liturgical, peace and justice, and retreat activities, works closely with the staff of Campus Ministry.

-Campus Ministry is privileged to be a place of hospitality for the college and to draw the students, faculty, and staff into a unified body so that the entire college community may reach out in meaningful service to the wider Mobile community.
-Campus Ministry strives to work closely with the Office of Student Affairs, Student Academic Services, the Foley Community Service Center, the Office of Alumni and Parents Programs, and the Mission and Ministry Committee of the College.
+Campus Ministry is privileged to foster an atmosphere of hospitality for the college and to draw the students, faculty, and staff into a unified body so that the entire college community may reach out in meaningful service to the wider Mobile community.
+Campus Ministry strives to work closely with all agencies of the College, and especially with the Office of Student Affairs, Student Academic Services, the Foley Community Service Center, the Office of Alumni and Parents Programs, and the Mission and Ministry Committee of the College.